pavel-slepenkov/salesforce-ant-migration-tool-demo/readme.txt

-@author: Pavel Slepenkov(pavel.slepenkov@gmail.com)
-Hi, here I'm trying to share the latest my best practices and hints in using ant migration tool.
+here I'm trying to share the latest my best practices and hints in using ant migration tool.
 Here you can find a few folders, the main are:
     |-- own.latest    - my latest build configuration
     |-- demo.beginer  - simple build configuration for a rookies who are starting with Salesforce Migration Tool